 The Repertoire exam might suit students whose program for developing technical, aural or sight-reading skills does not align with the requirements of a particular Grade in the AMEB Comprehensive syllabus.
 Candidates can present for an AMEB assessment with only repertoire performance requirements, using works selected from the AMEB Lists for the Grade along with an Own Choice option.
+Typically, compared with the Comprehensive exam, the Repertoire exam requires an additional work to be presented.
 There are no Technical Work, Aural Test, Sight-reading or General Knowledge requirements for a Repertoire exam.

 To enrol for a Video Repertoire examination on AMEB Connect: 1) select Series 60 Video Examinations; 2) Select the Syllabus and Grade.
 Each Video Repertoire exam subject code is prefixed by the letter ‘V’ to indicate an examination via video submission.

 The requirements of a video Repertoire exam are the same as the requirements for a face-to-face Repertoire exam, as published in the current year’s syllabus.